 It is estimated that 1 in 10 people have Dyslexia.
 Over 40 million American Adults are Dyslexic – and only 2 million know they are.

-Our integrative team of Brain Health Experts provides various treatment modalities for all consequences of Dyslexia, and can work with your current providers to help you regain your life again.
+Our integrative team of Brain Health Experts provides various Dyslexia treatment modalities, and can work with your current providers to help you regain your life again.
 Depending on where you live in the world, the Brain Health Experts can provide virtual treatment, too.
-If this is not possible, Dr. Diane and/or the Brain Health Team will find someone in your locale to help you.
+If this is not possible, Dr. Diane® and/or the Brain Health Team will find someone in your locale to help you.

 You are a unique person.
 How Dyslexia affects your brain and body is as unique as you are.
 Are you a hearty person, reactive, or sensitive?
 What type of childhood did you have?
 Each person brings a life history that has to be accounted for when determining which treatment is best.
 How often have you been prescribed medications that had many side effects, only because the person prescribing the medication or treatment did NOT take into account your reaction to it?

 Dr. Diane® and her Brain Health Experts work as a unified team, which strongly believes that regardless of the presenting problem or situation, you as a person should be seen from the five distinct views that make up our approach: physical, psychological, emotional, spiritual, and energy.
 Often these areas intertwine and each needs to be addressed, yet Dr. Diane® looks for the core issue.
 Then your individual treatment program is developed based on conventional, complimentary, and alternative treatment methods.
 These methods are often modified to meet your specific needs and goals as you progress in regaining your life.